Ziver/hal/README.md

 - **Google Assistant**
 - **MQTT Devices**

-The project is currently in alpha state, and as such things will change and break.
+The project is currently in alpha state, and as such things will change and break continuously.

 ### Screenshots
 ![Week Graph](screenshot_01.jpg)